 UT Alert!
-Remember your Volunteer Commitment.
-Mask up.
-Check your health daily at selfscreen.utk.edu.
-Stay in if you are sick.
-Vols Help Vols.
+Gunshots have been reported near 1931 Cumberland Ave.
+Avoid this area or seek shelter if you are near.

 Initiating the Emergency Notification System and Determining the Contents of an Emergency Notification

 UTPD or Public safety designee, in the course of responding to an emergency or dangerous situation, typically will gather the necessary information pertinent to share with the campus community about incidents on campus that present an ongoing risk.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus, the UTPD Shift Supervisor is the primary person with the authority to send a UT Alert.
 A UT Alert may also be sent by the UTPD command staff and the Director of Emergency Management.